top of page

 Frequently asked questions Cape Verde

-Cape Verde is an archipelago of 10 volcanic islands in the North Atlantic Ocean that lies approximately 570 kilometers off the West African coast near Gambia, Senegal and Mauritania.
-Cape Verde is one of the four volcanic archipelagos of Macaronesia togeteher with Madeira, Canary islands and the Azores.
+Cape Verde is a stunning archipelago of 10 volcanic islands nestled in the North Atlantic Ocean, about 570 kilometers off the West African coast near Gambia, Senegal, and Mauritania.
+It's part of the Macaronesia region, alongside Madeira, the Canary Islands, and the Azores, offering a unique blend of natural beauty and cultural richness.

 The Cape Verdean Escudo (CVE) is best to use.
 Euro bills are accepted in tourist areas, but local currency is preferable.
 Euro coins are only accepted on Sal and Boa Vista.
 The official exchange rate is €1 = 110CVE, but in the tourist areas the more common rate is €1 = 100CVE.
 You'll save 10 cents per euro by paying in escudo's.